chasenut/TF2-Sentry/README.md

 but you may use any other of your choice (similar specs, same size), it is for siren to spin.

 <br>
 Of course you may also need some batteries, wires and other circuit-stuff.
-I didn't make it that good, so you can definetly do better than me.
+Not gonna lie, I didn't do the circuit stuff the best way, so you can definetly do better than me.